The Polya-Szego principle in the fractional setting: a glimpse on nonlocal functional inequalities: Final comments and Open problems

 \begin{acknowledgement} The author kindly thanks Dr. Alberto Maione and Dr. Joaquim Duran for the opportunity of writing this book chapter.
 The author thanks also the Centre de Recerca Matematica for the very kind hospitality in March 2025.

-The most of the results in this chapter were the subject of a PhD course held by the author in January 2025 at the Dipartimento di Matematica e applicazioni ``Federico II'' of the University of Naples for which the author thanks Prof. Carlo Nitsch. \end{acknowledgement} \ethics{Funding informations}{The author is member of Gruppo Nazionale per l'Analisi Matematica, Probabilità e le loro Applicazioni of the Istituto Nazionale di Alta Matematica (INdAM-GNAMPA) and he acknowledges the support of the MUR - PRIN 2022 project ``Elliptic and parabolic problems, heat kernel estimates and spectral theory'' (N.~20223L2NWK) and of the INdAM - GNAMPA 2025 Project ``Metodi variazionali per problemi dipendenti da operatori frazionari isotropi e anisotropi'' (Grant Code: CUP\_E5324001950001).
+Most of the results in this chapter were the subject of a PhD course held by the author in January 2025 at the Dipartimento di Matematica e applicazioni ``Federico II'' of the University of Naples for which the author thanks Prof. Carlo Nitsch.

+The author also warmly thanks Prof. Diego Pallara and the anonymous referee for very useful suggestions in the revision of the chapter. \end{acknowledgement} \ethics{Funding informations}{The author is member of Gruppo Nazionale per l'Analisi Matematica, Probabilità e le loro Applicazioni of the Istituto Nazionale di Alta Matematica (INdAM-GNAMPA) and he acknowledges the support of the MUR - PRIN 2022 project ``Elliptic and parabolic problems, heat kernel estimates and spectral theory'' (N.~20223L2NWK) and of the INdAM - GNAMPA 2025 Project ``Metodi variazionali per problemi dipendenti da operatori frazionari isotropi e anisotropi'' (Grant Code: CUP\_E5324001950001).
 The author has no conflicts of interest to declare that are relevant to the content of this chapter.}